heig-vd-dai-course/heig-vd-dai-course/15-smtp-and-ncat/PRESENTATION.md

 ### A focus on the SMTP protocol

 - SMTP is a text-based protocol
-- Commands are sent by the client to the server
+- Messages are sent by the client to the server
 - The server responds with a status code
 - The client can send the next command